JJ Brine: Vectorian faith

 Vector has its foundations in the Abrahamic traditions of Judaism, Christianity, and Islam.
 Brine described Vector as the fourth chapter and final chapter in a tetralogy preceded by the Torah, Bible and the Quran.
 Although Vector presents itself as "the official art gallery of Satan", the supreme Vectorian deity is identified as ALAN.
 Brine described the lemniverse as a "temporal-spatial simulation experiment".
 ALAN communicates with other "embodied fragments of its will" through the experiments in the simulation.
 Brine predicted the world will end in 2033 AD through the simultaneous annihilation of all life on earth, or the return to ALAN.

 In popular culture

-JJ Brine has been called “an icon of post-American America.”
+JJ Brine has been called "an icon of post-American America."
 In September 2015, Vice ran an article depicting an event in which Brine and his Vectorian Government placed a curse on Kentucky county clerk Kim Davis, citing her refusal to issue gay marriage certificates as the motive for the ritual.
 Brine's art has been praised by underground filmmakers John Waters and Bruce LaBruce.
 Brine's occultism has drawn the attention of conspiracy theorists, who believe he is part of a new world order global conspiracy.

 Personal life

-Brine was openly gay.
+Brine was gay.
 His friendship with actress Amanda Bynes garnered international tabloid attention in 2014.

 Brine spent the COVID-19 pandemic living at home with his elderly parents.
 Brine died unexpectedly on June 13, 2021, in Gainesville, Florida at the age of 38.